ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 When sent by a QUIC endpoint, the Rate Signal MUST be set to 127.
-Receiving a value of 127 indicates that throughput advice is unknown or unchanged, either because network elements on the path are not providing advice or they do not support SCONE.
+Receiving a value of 127 indicates that throughput advice is unknown or unchanged, either because network elements on the path are not providing new or updated advice or they do not support SCONE.
 126 explicitly indicates there is no advised limit.
 All other values (0 through 125) represent the ceiling of rates advised by the network element(s) on the path.

 The rate limits follow a logarithmic scale defined as: